mondaynightpinball/main/README.md

 # As a backup and log of events, we save all non-auth posts to a directory.
 mkdir data/posts

+# All image data is currently just saved on the server.
+# TODO: Save image data to a scalable storage service like AWS/S3
+mkdir uploads

 # You need season-# directories for any season you want to load.
 # See model/seasons.js